astropy/astropy/docs/development/codeguide.rst

   in accord with the guideline above).
 If a module is small enough that it fits in one file, it should simple be a single file, rather than a directory with an ``__init__.py`` file.

+* When try...except blocks are used to catch exceptions, the ``as`` syntax should always be used, because this is available in all supported versions of python and is less ambiguous syntax (see :ref:`try-except-as-example`).

 * Affiliated packages are required to follow the layout and documentation form of the template package included in the core package source distribution.